-The Department of Botany at Otago is the only university department in New Zealand specialising in the science of plants, in fact one of only five in Australasia.
+The Department of Botany at Otago is the only university department in New Zealand specialising in the science of plants, in fact one of only a few in Australasia.

 We have a strong research tradition.
 Professor Geoff Baylis was the first to discover in the 1950s the ‘mycorrhizal’ plant-fungus symbiosis as essential for the growth of most plants.
 We are now in the top six of Otago's 48 research departments.